LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 ### Parameters with default value

-You can also provide a default value, meaning that if no value is found is the incoming request, the default value will be used:
+You can also provide a default value, so that if no value is found is the incoming request, the default value will be used:

 ```
 # Pagination links, like /clients?page=3